Family Support & Nurture

 Hi my name is Emma Maclennan and I am a Family Support Lead Worker.
 I work Monday to Friday in school.
 I have worked with early years children and their families for over 20 years, so hope I will be able to share some of my experience and knowledge with you.

 Hi my name is Sabi Sanghera and I am a Family Support Lead Worker.
 I work in school on Monday and Tuesday.
 I work closely with Emma and the Nurture team to help support you and your child.
 I have worked for a number of years within educational establishments in Swindon.

 Hi, my name is Jenny Cannon and I am the Family Support Assistant for Lawn Primary and Nursery School.
 I have worked in Early Years for many years and enjoy helping and nurturing children so they can flourish and enjoy their time at school.
 I work in school Tuesday, Wednesday and Thursday.

-Hi, my name is Tanya Saunders and I am the Behaviour Support Teaching Assistant.
+Hi, my name is Tanya Sanders and I am the Behaviour Support Teaching Assistant.
 I am also a qualified Emotional Literacy Support Assistant (ELSA) and support positive behaviour of children in school.
 I work in school each afternoon and lunchtime.

 Each child is unique and brings to the family their own set of attributes and challenges.
 The family support team can offer practical advice and guidance when these challenges are making family life tricky.
 We work closely with the teachers and teaching support staff to ensure that the advice and support we are providing can be transferred to the classroom.